George Massey Tunnel: Non-motorized tunnel use

 The tunnel is illegal for cyclists or pedestrians to traverse.
 A limited fare-free shuttle service is available year-round, during certain hours, and can carry tandems.
 Cyclists must wait at prescribed pickup points, but the van will make more than one trip if there are more than seven bicycles.
 Translink also provides year-round regular bus service through the tunnel with standard two-bike carrying racks.
 However, the lack of sufficient rack space translates to long waits for cyclists during peak hours.
 Cycling advocates have long advocated for improvement to this facility, as it is a major choke point limiting Vancouver-to-Tsawwassen Ferry bicycle traffic.
 Progress was made in June 2022 with the introduction of a "Bike Bus" route operated by TransLink.
 The bus had space for 9 bicycles and operated between late June until Labour Day on a route connecting Tsawwassen ferry terminal and Bridgeport station.
+The service was brought back for the 2023 season between late June and Labour Day.

 Height limit

 The tunnel has a posted height limit of 4.15 m in both directions.
 The replacement bridge, which was to be constructed starting in 2017, would have likely eliminated the current height restrictions for over-height vehicles in the tunnel.
+On January 10, 2024, an oversized truck struck the roof of the overpass but did not cause any significant damage.